mateusfreira/nun-db-js/examples/react/README.md

 # Response "valid auth\n;create-db success\n"
 ```

-Now back to the js project...
+Now back to the js project.

 ## Installed Nun-db in the project